 If you feel anxious in most of these situations (or get anxious just imagining being in them), it is very likely that you’re suffering from social anxiety.
-There are great misconceptions about this disorder, manifested in deadpan jokes such as, “I thought I had social anxiety.
+There are great misconceptions about this anxiety challenge, manifested in deadpan jokes such as, “I thought I had social anxiety.
 Turns out I just hate people.
 What a relief!”
 Social anxiety, however, is no laughing matter.

 What Is Social Anxiety?